faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 The above setup will enable Galera based GTID for each node and because of the `log_slave_upates=ON` we will get a consistent GTID for respective to each galera cluster individually.

-Once all the nodes have been configured correctly using the `/etc/my.cnf.d/server/cnf` file, bootstrap the Galera cluster using `galera_new_cluster` from the first node on each data center
+Once all the nodes have been configured correctly using the `/etc/my.cnf.d/server/cnf` file, bootstrap the Galera cluster using `galera_new_cluster` from the first node on each data center and grant the SST backup user with necessary grants on both of the DC and DR primary bootstrap Galera nodes before starting the other nodes.

 ```
 ➜  galera_new_cluster